-If you are a mature learner, we may be able to take into consideration your previous experience in your chosen subject.
-Applicants will be interviewed, will undertake an initial assessment in English and maths, and must present an example of current work.
+If you are a mature learner, we may be able to take into account your previous experience in your chosen subject.

 You will also take three specialist units, which will be discussed at your interview and will cover:

 You will also be studying GCSE Maths and English if you do not have a grade C or above in these already.

 You will be assessed continually throughout the course.
 This will be done through assessment of your practical skills and theoretical tasks.

 You will be involved in a range of practical and theoretical learning activities as well as completing a minimum of six weeks’ work experience.

 There will be a written exam at the end of the course.

 You will be required to supply your own: